richardhyy/ice-vscode/README.md

 Inline configuration editing applies to messages after the card.

-You can also right-click on any message and select "Insert Configuration" to quickly add a configuration card to the chat view.
+You can also right-click on any message and select "Insert Config Update" to quickly add a configuration card to the chat view.

 Autocompletion is available for configuration keys, and forking is supported for configuration changes.